kyle-foral/c0323-code-solutions/es6-promises/es6-promises-quiz-notes.md

   fulfilled: meaning that the operation was completed successfully.
   rejected: meaning that the operation failed.
-- How do you handle the fulfillment of a Promise? with the onFulFilment method.
+- How do you handle the fulfillment of a Promise? with the then method.
-- How do you handle the rejection of a Promise? with the onRejected method.
+- How do you handle the rejection of a Promise? with the catch method.

 ## Notes